Forging Ahead 2019!by Sebastien Mirolo on Mon, 4 Feb 2019

 We are strong advocate of a World-wide distributed team at DjaoDjin but solving these problems required to talk them through face-to-face.
 We thus gather an all-hands in the office at Punspace Chang Mai for a month in order to come up with a plan of actions.

 At the off-site (or is it "on-site" since the team is distributed the rest of the year?), we put together every issue, feature request, annoying quirks and other piece of feedback as a sticker on the board, then organized them into buckets (see photo).
-The buckets were finally ordered to help partners and customers grow their business with DjaoDjin.
-Here the high-level schedule DjaoDjin's team committed to:
+The buckets were finally prioritized to help partners and customers grow their business with DjaoDjin.
+Here the high-level schedule DjaoDjin's team is committing to:

 - Feb 15th 2019 - Upgrade default workflow pages to bootstrap4 and vue.js